-The Effects of Inhalant Abuse: The Long- and Short (Term) of it
+The Effects of Inhalant Abuse: The Long- and Short (Term) of It

 The effects of inhalant abuse can damage you in both the short and long term.
 Learn more about the dangers of inhalant abuse in our blog.